 4-6 – Your organization may want to consider your options with working with an external evaluator or evaluation firm.
 If funding is a challenge, this may need to become a line item for the next fiscal year.
 Evaluation prices can be reasonable, especially if you want to start small and build from there.
 It may even save your organization money if you are worried about the quality of the data collected and are having issues expressing the impact your nonprofit is making.

 7-10 – Your organization likely needs to work with an external evaluator or evaluation firm as soon as possible.
 The quality of data being collected, staff engagement and support, and your organization’s ability to demonstrate your value are at risk.
 Not working with an evaluator is likely costing your organization time, money, and resources.
-At this point, hiring an external evaluator would be a cost savings and would greatly help your organization.
+At this point, hiring an external evaluator would be a cost-saving and would greatly help your organization.

 As you determine whether or not to work with an external evaluator or internal staff, think about who will best help your organization accomplish your mission.
 You also want to make sure that your organization is ready for evaluation.
 In either scenario, make sure that you have the right person or people for the job!
 Often, nonprofits benefit from working with both internal staff and external evaluators.